stolos/docs.stolos.io/_guides/creating-your-first-project.md

 ## Step 4 - Start working

 Now you are ready to start working on your first project!
-Open and edit any file you would like with the editor of your choice (saving your file will upload it automatically to Stolos!).
+Open and edit any file you would like with the editor of your choice.

 To view your application in your web browser, just run the [`stolos launch`](/cli/launch/) command in your terminal.

+**Did you know?** Saving your file will upload it automatically to Stolos!
+This means that the public URL of your application will always reflect the latest version of your files, as you save them!

 ### Example